LilyDa08/FooDog/README.md

 FooDog is a project talking about __dogs food__.
 The client already have a website, but want to increase his online presence through a blog.
-We have to adapt to a detailed graphic charter and develop a responsive website, ready to be frequently updated. here is a [link](https://lilyda08.github.io/FooDog/) to our  "in progress" project.
+We have to adapt to a detailed graphic charter and develop a responsive website, ready to be frequently updated.

 ## Repo